 2. Set your video conferencing provider

-- Select the video conferencing provider of your choice, whether that be Stitch Video Chat, Zoom, Skype, Google Meet or Microsoft Teams
+- Select the video conferencing provider of your choice, whether that be Stitch Video Chat, Zoom or Skype.
+If it's one of the latter two, please make sure you sign up for one of their accounts

 - Stitch Video Chat is Stitch's in-built video chat solution that doesn't require attendees to install any additional software.
 It's super-simple, easy to use, and requires no configuration.